 Published by Utopia Editions

-Since rising to prominence in the late 1990s, Marcel Dzama (b.
+Since rising to prominence in the late 1990s, Canadian-born artist Marcel Dzama (b.
 1974) has developed an immediately recognizable visual language that investigates human action and motivation, as well as the blurred relationship between the real and the subconscious.
 Drawing equally from folk vernacular as from art historical and contemporary influences, Dzama’s work visualizes a universe of childhood fantasies and otherworldly fairy tales.

 The present print is from a group of works that expand on Dzama’s interest in travel and nature, two themes that have become increasingly prevalent in his art.
 Many of these works were initially inspired by photographs Dzama took in Morocco, Mexico, and Fire Island, New York, places he traveled before the 2020 COVID-19 pandemic.
+Dzama incorporates elements of the photographs into the world of his art, resulting in works that mix tropical imagery, depictions of leisure and play, and bright colors with illustrations of masked and mysterious characters, as well as dancers, wild animals, and hybrid figures inspired by mythic, biblical, and literary subjects.

 For Dzama, these fantastical compositions of familiar yet far-off, enchanted worlds respond, in part, to the universal experience of isolation during the pandemic, and a sense of wanderlust that many experienced while in lockdown.
+“I find the fear, anxiety, and sadness from the virus has changed my art,” Dzama notes.
+“It has focused it in a more hopeful and positive direction.
+I find when things are more easygoing, I get a little more cynical and world-weary, but when things are down, I find myself being more hopeful and positive in my work.”¹

 © Marcel Dzama / Courtesy the artist and David Zwirner